Music at the Piano Year 3

-Age: 8-9 years of age (successful completion of Music at the Piano Year 2 is required to enter this level)
+Pre-Requisite: Successful completion of Music at the Piano Year 2 is required to enter this level

-Materials: This course will continue to use the Faber Piano Adventures Level 2B Books from the fall semester.
+Materials: This course will continue to use the Faber Piano Adventures Level 2B Books from the summer/fall semesters.
 You will also receive access to the South Florida Music Piano 3 Digital Resource Page.
-If you were not enrolled in the fall semester, please contact our office for assistance.

 Proper technique and music literacy remain at the forefront as children continue to develop their musicianship.
 South Florida Music strives to provide a variety of both individual and group performance opportunities each year, including local recitals/concerts and National Guild exams.
 Please note that availability of all performance opportunities is based on local health and safety requirements.